German submarine U-37 (1938): Sixth patrol

-U-37 sailed from Wilhelmshaven on 1 August, again with Victor Oehrn in command.
+U-37 sailed from Wilhelmshaven on 1 August 1940, again with Victor Oehrn in command.
 This week and a half long patrol in the Atlantic off the west coast of Ireland resulted in the sinking of a single British ship, Upwey Grange.
 U-37 returned to port on 12 August, but rather than head back to Wilhelmshaven, she made for Lorient in France, where the 2nd U-boat Flotilla was now based.
 (Note: Blair states that the patrol was abandoned early owing to damage sustained in an air attack, but uboat.net says that U-37 was undamaged in the attack, which took place on 2 August.)

 Seventh patrol

 For the first time, U-37 began a patrol from a location other than Germany, at Lorient on 17 August, with Oehrn in command once more.
 The submarine was to focus on operations in the mid-Atlantic.
 On 23 August, U-37 sank the Norwegian steamship Keret and the British Severn Leigh, and early on 24 sank the British steamship Brookwood.
 Later that day, U-37 attacked Convoy SC 1, sinking the British sloop and then Blairmore from the same convoy early on 25 August.
 Attacks by air and surface escorts forced the patrol to be abandoned early, (Note: Morgan and Taylor claim that despite Oehrn's belief that the damage to U-37 was due to air attack, it was likely due to the detonation of depth charges on the stern of the sinking Penzance.) but this did not stop U-37 from sinking the steamship Yewcrest later on 25 August and the Greek Theodoros T on 27 August.
-U-37 returned to Lorient on 30 August 1940, having seven ships during this voyage, including Penzance (which Oehrn identified as a destroyer).
+U-37 returned to Lorient on 30 August 1940, having sunk seven ships during this voyage, including Penzance (which Oehrn identified as a destroyer).